bleibdirtroy/MobilePrism/README.md

-# MobilePrism: Your mobile app for PhotoPrism
+# MobilePrism - A Mobile App for PhotoPrism
 MobilePrism is designed to create an app similar to goole photos.
 PhotoPrism offers all the [features](https://photoprism.app/features) to implement such an app.
 There are still many things left on our to-do list, but we want to make MobilePrism available right now.

 ![Preview](https://user-images.githubusercontent.com/32508255/189530994-d4bae8d1-234d-44b1-96e0-3d51181941d4.png)